Sonny's BBQ

 Sonny's BBQ is a barbecue restaurant chain founded by Floyd "Sonny" Tillman in Gainesville, Florida, in 1968.
 Bob Yarmuth purchased the company in 1991 and continues as the company's owner and CEO today.
-As of 2016, Sonny's BBQ has 113 restaurants across eight Southeastern states and is headquartered in Maitland, Florida.
+As of 2026, Sonny's BBQ has 90 restaurants across eight Southeastern states and is headquartered in Winter Park,FL.
 The restaurant specializes in Southern-style BBQ.